r-wasm/jupyterlite-webr-kernel/README.md

 started, the webR WebAssembly binaries are downloaded from CDN and loaded into the page.

+## Limitations

+### Virtual File System Storage

+Due to limitations in the way the webR worker thread is implemented, the persistent JupyterLite file storage and the Emscripten VFS used by webR are not accessible to one another.
+At the time of writing the easiest way to import data into a webR notebook is probably using functions such as `read.csv()` with a URL.

+### Interruption

+Whilst webR supports interrupting long running computations, at the time of writing interrupting cell execution with JupyterLite is not yet implemented.
+An infinite looping cell can only be recovered by restarting the kernel.

 ## WebR for JupyterLite Development Setup

 The following is an example set of instructions for Unix-like environments such